 Sadly, after a couple hours of this, I realised I had misread the brief (it happens), and had to abandon this fun.

-(For anyone curious, some examples of what I ultimately submitted for the project is at right and below.)
+For anyone curious, here are some examples of what I ultimately submitted for the project:

 A few months later I shared a few of the 'food fight' photos on Instagram, just to give them some time in the sun.